-Supervisors are appointed by the GSC, which will always try to appoint a supervisor whose research and teaching interests are in the appropriate field.
+Supervisors are appointed by the GSC, which will aim to appoint an established academic member of staff with the School whose research and teaching interests are aligned to the chosen field of study.
 The Committee will, of course, welcome (and encourages) prior consultation between graduates and prospective supervisors.
-In selecting a supervisor the Committee will normally ensure that he or she is an appropriately qualified member of the established academic staff of the University (a postholder).
-Shared supervision between two members of the Committee of the School of Archaeology, or between one such member and a member of another Faculty or Department can be arranged where appropriate.
+Shared supervision between two members of the School, or between one such member and a member of another Faculty or Department can be arranged where appropriate.
 In rare instances it may be appropriate for supervision to be provided by someone who does not hold an established post within the University of Oxford, for example where specialist input is required from an individual employed at another academic institution.
-In such cases someone holding an established post within the University of Oxford will be appointed by the GSC to act as a co-supervisor.
+In such cases, someone holding an established post within the University of Oxford will be appointed by the GSC to act as a co-supervisor.

-Supervisors may also nominate an additional adviser whom new graduate research students may approach for discussion and advice in their first year.
-Such advisers do not report on a graduate student's work, nor are they expected to do the work of a supervisor.
+Supervisors may also nominate an additional adviser whom graduate students may approach for discussion and advice in their first year.
+Such advisers do not report on a student's work, nor are they expected to do the work of a supervisor.
 However, they are available for consultation and generally to add to the range of sources of advice available to graduate students at a time when experience shows that this is most likely to be useful.